 Like many of the aspects of tackling internal security, achieving compliance with regulations like SOX and PCI can seem insurmountable.
 Internal security and the related issue of insider threats has to be approached from a cultural perspective, with fundamental changes made to user education and attitudes.

 We have seen that the results of failing to meet regulatory standards in examples like the Target case, and we know that the internal security breaches that these regulations are designed to combat are occurring on an astoundingly regular basis.
 What will it take for security teams to show less indifference toward compliance?
-Let's chat about that in the comments.François Amigorena is founder and CEO of IS Decisions, a provider of infrastructure and security management software solutions for Microsoft Windows and Active Directory.
-IS Decisions offers solutions for user access control, file auditing, server and desktop ...
+Let's chat about that in the comments.François Amigorena is the founder and CEO of IS Decisions, and an expert commentator on cybersecurity issues.
+IS Decisions software makes it easy to protect against unauthorized access to networks and the sensitive files within.
+Its customers include the FBI, the US ...
 View Full Bio